Which city is cheaper, Hamburg or Amsterdam?

-Amsterdam doesn't usually come to mind when thinking about kid-friendly destinations.
+For families, Amsterdam is not always the best place to visit.
 The city does it's share of partying, and there are some areas, like the red light district, that aren't exactly kid-friendly, but there are some nice parks, playgrounds, and the impressive NEMO Science Museum that you can explore.

 Amsterdam and Hamburg are both fun to visit as a couple.

 Couples visit Amsterdam frequently as it offers plenty of romantic activities.
 For many, a visit to this city is all about the party, but for couples who enjoy history, architecture, or boat rides along the scenic canals, the city also makes a great getaway.
 It's also fun to stay in a houseboat and have a unique experience.

 Hamburg is a good city for couples to visit.
 Romantic activities in town include taking a boat ride or harbor cruise or grabbing a cocktail at one of the city's many bars.

 Most people consider Amsterdam to be better for backpackers than Hamburg.

 Backpackers and budget travelers come from all over the world to visit Amsterdam.
 With it's party-hard personality and countless low price hostels, this city attracts its share of backpackers.
 Do note that many of the hostels aren't focused on quality, so make sure you understand what you're paying for.
 It may be worth booking a slightly more expensive room in a hotel.

 It's common for backpackers to visit Hamburg.
 Many backpackers overlook the city, but there are a number of good hostels and a relaxing vibe that makes for a nice visit.